What Bilt Cardholders Need to Know as Wells Fargo Exits the Program

 If you love earning rewards on rent payments(or hope one day to earn them on mortgage payments), exploring Bilt’s new card lineup will likely give you the most continuity.
 If you’d prefer to keep things simple with Wells Fargo, the Autograph Visa will handle your everyday purchases without much disruption.

-For now, the best move is to keep earning points through early February, review your options in January and make a thoughtful choice before the automatic switch kicks in.
+For now, the best move is to keep earning points through early February, review your options now and make a thoughtful choice before the automatic switch kicks in.

 Related Content